gregnavis/active_record_doctor/README.md

 This means `active` is validated with `presence: true` instead of `inclusion: { in: [true, false] }` or `exclusion: { in: [nil] }`.

+## Ruby and Rails Compatibility Policy

+The goal of the policy is to ensure proper functioning in reasonable combinations of Ruby and Rails versions.
+Specifically:

+1. If a Rails version is officially supported by the Rails Core Team then it's supported by `active_record_doctor`.
+2. If a Ruby version is compatible with a supported Rails version then it's also supported by `active_record_doctor`.
+3. Only most recent teeny Ruby versions and patch Rails versions are supported.

 ## Author

 This gem is developed and maintained by [Greg Navis](http://www.gregnavis.com).